manish15006/manish15006-freshersbatch-aug14/readme.txt

 iron man is most powerfull character in mcu.
+He is richer.